HOME MEDICINE CABINET FOR CAREGIVERS

 Name, location, expiry date and note

-These sound basic, but they are exactly what goes missing when the cabinet becomes messy.
-A well-run senior medicine cabinet in your phone should show:
+These sound basic, but they are exactly what tends to go missing when things become chaotic.
+A well-kept medicine cabinet on your phone should show:

 • what the product is,